rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 > arithmetic and geometry, that is, all mathematical principles.
 But in
 > order to proceed from mathematics to natural philosophy, another
 > principle is required ...the principle of sufficient reason, namely,
-> that **nothing happens without a reason why it should be so rather
+> that **nothing happens without a reason why it should be so rather than otherwise**."
-> than otherwise**."
 >
 > "No one fittingly understands the works of God unless he sufficiently
-> recognizes in them this fact: that the effect is the trace of its
+> recognizes in them this fact: that **the effect is the trace of its cause**."
-> cause."
 >
 > "Thus far we have spoken only of what goes on in the natural world; now we must rise to metaphysics, by making use of the great principle, little employed in general, which affirms that nothing happens without a sufficient reason; i.e. that for any true proposition $P$, it is possible for someone who understands things well enough to give a sufficient reason why it the case that $P$ rather than not-$P$.
 >